Try something different for the holidays this year with this rich and creamy Kabocha Pie with a dollop of freshly whipped cream and a hint of rum.

 This technique is used to make sure the bottom of the pie is crisp and will hold up the soggy contents.
 Also, it’s good to pre-bake when your pie is going to spend minimal time in the oven.

 For this recipe, I skipped the blind bake process.
 The pie crust I used held up the filling very well and the bottom of the crust never got soggy with the kabocha filling.
 If you’re using pie shells/crusts that are known for soggy crusts, I definitely recommend pre-baking.
-I put the instruction for pre-baking in the recipe.
+I put the instructions for pre-baking in the recipe.

 3 Cool Kitchen Tools